ABOUT SIGMA LABS

 Mr. Garofalo earned a Bachelor of Science degree in Electrical Engineering from the Massachusetts Institute of Technology, a Master of Science degree in Computer Control Engineering from the University of Michigan and a Master of Business Administration from Harvard University.

 Mr. Summers currently divides his time among a number of independent activities which focus on early-stage technology company formation and development strategies, and sales planning and execution needs for emerging and mid-market technology companies located primarily in the Boston metropolitan area.
 These include management consultant to private and family-owned businesses; volunteer mentor and instructor with the Massachusetts Institute of Technology Venture Mentoring Services program; regular lectures on enterprise, business-to-business sales to company founders and students enrolled at the Massachusetts Institute of Technology Sloan School of Management, the Harvard MBA Program, the Wharton School at the University of Pennsylvania, and a number of domestic and international entrepreneurship support organizations; and consultant to Fellows enrolled in the Harvard Advanced Leadership Initiative.
 Mr. Summers has served in these roles at various times from 2003 to the present.
-From 2009 to the present, Mr. Summers has served as the non-executive Chairman of CADNexus, Inc., and from 2017 to the present, director and Chairman of the Compensation Committee with iQ3 Connect, Inc.
+From 2009 to the present, Mr. Summers has served as the non-executive Chairman of CADNexus, Inc., from 2017 to the present, Member, Board of Directors at iQ3 Connect, Inc., and from 2019 to the present, Member, Board of Managers at Massachusetts Materials Technology LLC.

 From 2005 to 2017, Mr. Summers served as Managing Partner at Practical Computer Applications, Inc., a Boston-based database consulting and engineering services firm, where he was responsible for sales planning and execution activities.
 Prior to Practical Computer Applications, from 2001 to 2005, Mr. Summers provided independent merger & acquisition advisory services to support the sale of privately-owned companies.
 Prior to M&A advisory, and over a period of 14 years, Mr. Summers served in leadership roles at several software and internet start-ups, including: Chairman and CEO of Collego Corporation (acquired by MRO Software), founder and CEO of MyHelpDesk, Inc. (acquired by Support.com), founder of PCMovingVan.com (acquired by PE firm), and Vice President of Marketing at Electronic Book Technologies, Inc. (acquired by INSO Corporation, NASDQ: INSO).